Informo/specs/content/information-distribution/source.md

 {{% notice tip %}}
-In this example, `en-US`, `en-GB`, etc. can be used instead of `en` if the source wants to explicitely specify language variants.
+In this example, `en-US`, `en-GB`, etc. can be used instead of `en` if the source wants to explicitly specify language variants.
 {{% /notice %}}

 ## Client implementations behaviours regarding sources